Umeda Station

 The freight terminal of Japan Freight Railway Company (JR Freight) (Umeda Freight Branch of Tōkaidō Main Line), closed in 2013, was also called Umeda.
+Portions of this line was moved underground in 2023.

 The nearby stations Ōsaka (JR West), Kitashinchi (JR West Tōzai Line), Nishi-Umeda (Osaka Subway Yotsubashi Line, Y11) and Higashi-Umeda (Osaka Subway Tanimachi Line, T20) are within walking distance and connected by a large complex of underground malls.

 Hanshin Railway

 The underground Umeda terminal of Hanshin Electric Railway (officially Osaka-Umeda Station, but commonly called Hanshin Osaka-Umeda Station) is located south of Ōsaka Station, next to underground of Hanshin Department Store.
 The Hanshin station first opened on December 21, 1906 as a ground level station and moved to the present underground location on March 21, 1939.

 Layout

 There are five bay platforms and four tracks on the second basement.
 There are east ticket gates on the second basement and center ticket gates and west ticket gates on the first basement.